Eliyahu Bakshi-Doron: Sephardi Chief Rabbi of Israel

 In 1993, Bakshi-Doron became the first Rishon LeZion (Chief Rabbi of Israel) of non-Iraqi extraction since Rabbi Ben-Zion Meir Hai Uziel in 1954.
 He served his term concurrently with his Ashkenazi counterpart, Rabbi Yisrael Meir Lau.

 In a 1996 sermon, Bakshi-Doron compared Reform Judaism to the biblical Zimri, who was killed by Phinehas for cohabitation with a Midianite woman.
 Bakshi-Doron dismissed the resulting uproar as a publicity stunt, saying it was "unthinkable" that anyone would consider his speech an incitement to murder.
 In January 1999, Bakshi-Doron stated publicly that the Reform movement had harmed Jews more than had the Holocaust.
 According to Holocaust historian Yehuda Bauer, in other countries, his statement might be considered criminal incitement and antisemitism.

 In 1998, Bakshi-Doron met with Turkish Muslim cleric Fethullah Gulen in Istanbul, Turkey.
 In 2000, Bakshi-Doron and Lau made headlines when they met with Pope John Paul II.
 It was later seen as a historical precedent which led the way to the 2005 meeting between Chief Rabbis Shlomo Amar and Yona Metzger with the new Pope, Benedict XVI.

-In 2000, while visiting the Jewish community in Singapore, Bakshi-Doron declared that he was in favor of giving away parts of East Jerusalem to the Palestinians as a way towards ending the Arab–Israeli conflict.
+In 2000, while visiting the Jewish community in Singapore, Bakshi-Doron declared that he was in favor of giving away parts of East Jerusalem to the Palestinians as a way to end the Arab–Israeli conflict.
 He stipulated that any agreement would have to allow for the Temple Mount to remain in Israeli control.